 MARTIN: They're not the only organization to sort of have this identity crisis, because news is prestigious but it's not profitable, okay?

-MARTIN: And there are a lot of news organizations, even news organizations who think that they are news organizations, who have both feet in entertainment because that's where the money is.
+MARTIN: And there are a lot of news organizations, even news organizations who think that they are news organizations, who have their - both feet in entertainment because that's where the money is.

 NAVARRETTE: I hear you.

 MARTIN: And they have not taught people how to pursue these stories.
 They don't have the expertise in-house.
 They don't have the institutional (unintelligible)...

 MARTIN: They don't have the track record.
 So the problem I have...

 NAVARRETTE: So Michel, you're making my point for me.
 You're making my point for me.

 MARTIN: No, I am.
 I am making your point.